-Engineer Lead - The Engineer Lead is a designated AES employee responsible for engaging and managing the Professional Engineer.
-Once an Event Level 2 or 1 is terminated, the Engineer Lead is responsible for submitting to the EAP Coordinator, as soon as possible, an accurate summary document of the field observations and activities of the event.
+Once an Event Level 2 or 1 is terminated, the EAP Coordinator is responsible to submit to the Engineering Director, as soon as possible, an accurate summary document of the field observations and activities of the event.

-Professional Engineer - The Professional Engineer is a professional engineer licensed in the State of Indiana with special expertise in civil/geotechnical engineering and the design and operation of ash ponds and is experienced with the facility's Ash Pond System.
-The Professional Engineer is responsible for supporting the EAP Coordinator and the Engineer Lead with issues associated with technical aspects of the Ash Pond System dikes, event level determinations, evaluations and terminations, remedies and associated implementation, and anything that pertains to the condition of the dikes within the Ash Pond system, including any necessary follow-up activities.
-The Professional Engineer will also assist in performing annual reviews, training, local emergency responder's meetings, and issuing updates to this EAP.
+Engineering Director - The Engineering Director is a designated Petersburg Generating Station employee experienced with the Ash Pond System.
+The Engineering Director is responsible for assisting in technical aspects of the Ash Pond System dikes, event level determination and evaluation, and anything that pertains to the condition of the dikes within the Ash Pond System, including any necessary any necessary follow-up activities.
+The Engineering Director will also assist in performing annual reviews and issuing updates to this EAP.